emqx/emqx-docs/en_US/security/authz/http.md

 ```

 ::: tip
-The emqx_auth_http plugin also includes authentication function, which can be disabled via comments.
+The emqx_auth_http plugin also includes an authentication function, which can be disabled via comments.
 :::

 To enable HTTP ACL, the following needs to be configured in `etc/plugins/emqx_auth_http.conf`:

 ## ACL Authentication principle

-EMQX Broker uses the current client related information as parameters in publish/subscribe events, initiates request permissions to user-defined authentication services, and processes ACL authentication requests through the returned HTTP statusCode .
+EMQX Broker uses the current client related information as parameters in publish/subscribe events, initiates request permissions to user-defined authentication services, and processes ACL authentication requests through the returned HTTP statusCode.

  - Authorization denied: The API returns status codes other than 200
  - Authorization succeeded: API returns 200 status code